- President of the Democracy Alliance

 - Former associate director of Human Rights Watch

-From 2007-11, LaMarche was the president and chief executive officer of the Atlantic Philanthropies (AP), which bestselling author and political columnist Michelle Malkin has described as “a Bermuda-based political front stocked with acolytes of progressive billionaire George Soros.”
-During his tenure with AP, LaMarche led a massive grantmaking initiative aimed at promoting the Patient Protection & Affordable Care Act of 2010, popularly known as Obamacare.
+From 2007-11, LaMarche was the president and CEO of the Atlantic Philanthropies (AP), a $4-billion global charity which bestselling author and political columnist Michelle Malkin once described as “a Bermuda-based political front stocked with acolytes of progressive billionaire George Soros.”
+During his tenure with AP, says Malkin, LaMarche led a massive grantmaking initiative aimed at promoting the Patient Protection & Affordable Care Act of 2010, popularly known as Obamacare.
 Among those AP grants were some $40 million in donations to the organization Health Care for America Now.
+In recognition of the support he had provided (through AP) for the effort to pass Obamacare, LaMarche was invited to a celebration of the law’s signing attended by President Barack Obama and Vice President Joe Biden.

-As the debate over healthcare reform dominated American politics during 2009-10, LaMarche, on at least two occasions, had lengthy meetings with President Barack Obama‘s closest and most influential advisor, Valerie Jarrett.
-By November 2009, he had visited the White House on nine separate occasions.
-LaMarche also donated, through the Atlantic Philanthropies, some $18 million to a Chicago charity headed by Jarrett.
+Malkin further reports that as the debate over healthcare reform dominated American politics during 2009-10, LaMarche, on at least two occasions, had lengthy meetings with President Obama’s closest and most influential advisor, Valerie Jarrett.
+By November 2009, LaMarche had visited the White House on nine separate occasions.
+He also donated, through the Atlantic Philanthropies, some $18 million to a Chicago charity headed by Jarrett.
 And by July 2014, he had made at least 23 visits to the White House.

 Following his years with AP, LaMarche served as a senior fellow at New York University’s Robert F. Wagner Graduate School of Public Service, where he taught courses on philanthropy, public policy, and nonprofit leadership.
 He also worked as an adjunct professor at the New School University and the John Jay College of Criminal Justice.

 In an article which he wrote in 2014, LaMarche spoke out in favor of comprehensive immigration reform that would offer a path-to-citizenship for illegal aliens residing in the United States.
-Urging open-borders activists to “make noise and cause trouble” in order to force the passage of such legislation, he quoted, approvingly, immigration activist Frank Sharry‘s call for his allies “to go all LGBT on their [the opposition’s] ass”— i.e., to utilize, in the immigration-reform battle, the same kinds of highly confrontational tactics as those used by lesbian, gay, bisexual and transgender activists.
+Urging open-borders activists to “make noise and cause trouble” in order to force the passage of such legislation, he quoted, approvingly, immigration activist Frank Sharry‘s call for his allies “to go all LGBT on their [the opposition’s] ass” — i.e., to utilize, in the immigration-reform battle, the same kinds of highly confrontational tactics as those used by LGBT-rights activists.

-In addition to his duties with the Democracy Alliance, LaMarche also serves on the boards of StoryCorps, ProPublica, and the National Committee for Responsive Philanthropy.
-He occasionally writes columns for the Huffington Post and The Nation and is a blogger in his own right.
-Over the years, he has received awards from a number of prominent left-wing organizations including the ACLU, the Center for Community Change, the Leadership Conference on Civil Rights, the National Council of La Raza, and USAction.
+In addition to his duties with the Democracy Alliance, LaMarche has also served on the boards of StoryCorps, ProPublica, and the National Committee for Responsive Philanthropy.
+Over the years, he has received awards from a number of prominent left-wing organizations including the ACLU, the Center for Community Change, the Leadership Conference on Civil and Human Rights, the National Council of La Raza, and USAction.